 Introducing ‘Group sensitivity’ in ShareGate Apricot

-ShareGate Apricot now enables you to automatically apply custom security settings to your teams and Microsoft 365 groups depending on each one’s level of data sensitivity.
+ShareGate Apricot now enables you to automatically apply custom security settings to your teams and Microsoft 365 groups depending on each one’s level of sensitivity.

 In combination with ‘Group purpose‘—our feature that helps you understand why owners create their teams—you’ll now also be able to assess how much of a security risk that team poses to your business.
 That way, you can apply the appropriate controls from the moment the team is created and ensure the right people have access to the right things.